Traveling to a foreign country and want to be able to speak the native language? Here are some of the best ways to learn a language for travelers!

 So I recommend starting with a book you already know.
 Reading Harry Potter in your new language is an ideal start!
 Who isn’t familiar with the general plot?
 Knowing what’s happening by having already read it in your native language will help you pick up new vocabulary based on context.
 Also, since the books in the Harry Potter series were designed around the idea that the audience would grow with the books, your language skills will also “grow” with them.
 The first book is an easier read than the final chapters in The Deathly Hallows.
 So, return to Platform 9 ¾ one more time to improve your new language skills in a fun, new way.

-By: Erin of Sol Salute
+Submitted by: Erin of Sol Salute

 Ways to learn a language creatively